By Paul W. Wilson

 10. Be sure to read through assessment and tax manuals published by your local authorities.
 These will give a clear idea of what are the parameters used and what you must do to reduce or pay the correct property taxes.

 In order to be money smart you need to get the help of an efficient and dedicated accountant, plan your tax liabilities well, known thoroughly all aspects of Property Tax.
-If you are prudent, you can benefit by using ways and means to cut your tax burden and liabilities.
+If you are prudent, you can benefit by using ways and means to cut my taxes burden and liabilities.